Chris Taylor Preview, Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers, including Chris Taylor (.270 slugging percentage in past 10 games, including no homers), battle starter Tristan Beck and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.
+On Sunday, Chris Taylor (.256 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Kyle Harrison.
+First pitch is at 3:05 PM ET.

 Sportsbook Promo Codes